How to Safely Paint a Baby’s Crib – Simple Steps to Follow

 It is advisable to stay away from oil-based stain-blocking primer when painting the crib.
 Oil-based primers are high in VOCs and not safe for babies.

-You can any finish you want for your baby’s crib.
-You can go for eggshell, semi-gloss or glossy as per the decor of the nursery or your personal preference.
-They all are equally functionally ideal, hardwearing and durable.
+You can choose any finish for your baby’s crib.
+You can go for eggshell, semi-gloss, or glossy, depending on the nursery’s decor or your personal preference.
+They are all equally functionally ideal, hardwearing, and durable.

 If you have already primed the crib, then there is no need for sanding.
 Sanding is only required to scruff off the glossy finish or to rough up the surface.
 With priming, sanding is not required.

 Use the painting sponge to paint the spindles with ease.
-Just take the sponge with paint and quickly paint the spindle in one go.
-Just remember to clean the sponge before painting and use a dry sponge.
+Fill the sponge with paint and quickly paint the spindle in one go.
+Remember to clean the sponge before painting and use a dry sponge.

 Painting your baby’s crib yourself is the best way to express your love for your baby.
 Painting a crib is very easy and can be done in a day, making it enjoyable for you.
 Also painting it yourself ensures the crib and the paint is completely safe, without any harmful chemical for your baby.